TimmyMcC/API-Hack-Capstone/README.md

 ## Description

 The user can conduct a search using one required and two optional criteria.
-They also have the option to choose how many results to return (1-50, with a default of 10).
+They also choose how many results to return (1-50, with a default of 10).
 Each brewery's information (name, type, address, phone number and Google Map) display in their own box.
 Once the results are displayed, the user can click on the brewery's name to go directly to the website in a new browser window, on the phone number to call the brewery and/or on the map to open up a full Google Map either in the app or in a new browser window.
 After completing a search, the user has the option to clear the form but can do multiple searches in succession without clearing it.

 ## Screenshots